Simon Hatley: Voyage with Rogers

 With a war on, finding qualified sailors was difficult, and in July 1708, Hatley was sent to Dublin to fill out the ships' crews, with the aid of an assistant and a Dubliner, Humphry French.
 The Duke and the Duchess sailed from Bristol on 1 August 1708, and Hatley joined the Duchess when the vessels called at Cork three days later.
 Many of Hatley's recruits were not sailors, but at the time government regulations limited to one-half the proportion of professional seamen private vessels such as Rogers's could have in their crews, to preserve some for ships of the Royal Navy.
 A total of 150 men joined at Cork, where the ships remained until the end of August, making good losses of 40 by desertion.
 When the ships sailed on 1 September, there were 183 in the Duke and 151 in the Duchess.

-On 8 September, the ships captured a Swedish vessel bound for Cadiz, but as Britain was not at war with Sweden and searchers could find no contraband aboard, Rogers had to let her go.
+On 8 September, the ships captured a Swedish vessel bound for Cádiz, but as Britain was not at war with Sweden and searchers could find no contraband aboard, Rogers had to let her go.
 This provoked a near-mutiny on board the Duke, as the sailors felt they had been cheated of plunder to which they were entitled.
 Hatley and the Duchess were not directly involved, but he could not have avoided awareness of the problems, as there were tensions aboard the smaller vessel as well.
 The expedition captured a small Spanish ship off Tenerife, but released her in exchange for supplies.
 Items taken from that ship were auctioned off among the sailors, and Hatley purchased a pair of silk hose.

 After beating their way around Cape Horn, the two vessels stopped at the Juan Fernández Islands, off Chile, for resupply.
 The islands were believed to be uninhabited, but as the ships approached on 31 January 1709, sailors saw a fire on shore.
 The landing party were surprised to be met by Alexander Selkirk, a Scottish sailor who had been marooned there by his captain more than four years before and who was overjoyed at being rescued.
 The Dukes pilot, William Dampier, had also been on that earlier cruise with Selkirk, though in a different ship.
 Rogers made Selkirk second mate of the Duke.
 The ships lay in Cumberland Bay for almost two weeks, allowing for repair, resupply and some time ashore.